Planning a career in journalism?

 - Any other supporting documentation-such as, resume, relevant coursework, samples of your abilities, accomplishments, etc.

-Applications will be reviewed and selection made by the SPJ Florida Pro Scholarship Committee.
-The winner will be awarded a scholarship up to $2,500 to be used the following semester of school.
-The winner will be announced by Monday, June 29, 2015.
+Applications will be reviewed and selected by the SPJ Florida Scholarship Committee.
+Scholarships are to be used the following semester of school.
+The winners will be announced by Monday, July 24, 2017.